 This was the first vacation overseas for my husband Mark and I, as well as our first big trip together.
 I’d wanted to visit Pompeii since reading about it in my dad’s National Geographic magazines when I was still in elementary school.
 It was a fascinating, mysterious place that helped foster my love of archaeology and classical history, which I still carry to this day.

-Background: In the 1st Century AD, Pompeii was a thriving resort town for wealthy Romans looking for a little vacation getaway.
-But the town was established long before that, perhaps as early as the 7th Century BC.
-Around 20,000 people were estimated to live in and around the town at its height.
+In the 1st Century AD, Pompeii was a thriving resort town for wealthy Romans looking for a little vacation getaway.
+But the town had inhabitants long before that, perhaps as early as the 7th Century BC.
+Around 20,000 people lived in and around the town at its height.
 Pompeii had cafes, factories, taverns, bath houses, street food kiosks, and world-class shopping (for its time).

 It was also well-known in the ancient world for its high-quality wines and garum, a fermented fish sauce (a predecessor to today’s Worcestershire Sauce).

 Everything changed in 79 AD when Mount Vesuvius erupted.